Monu-Yaduwanshi/Java-Servlet-handling-Cookies/README.md

 ### Key Highlights:
 - This `README.md` outlines the project details, technologies used, installation instructions, and how to use the servlets.
-- It encourages contributions and provides additional resources for further reading.

-You can add this file to your GitHub repository, and it will help others understand and get started with your project effectively.
-Let me know if you need any further modifications!